Does "Low Testosterone" Need to Be Treated?

 Testosterone supplementation can shrink testicles

 Low testosterone, or “Low T,” can certainly be a real problem for men.
 The issue with trying to correct low testosterone levels by adding extra testosterone is that the body can respond by shutting down its own testosterone-making machinery.
-That means the testicles shrink and soften and if you stop taking the replacement therapy, your testosterone levels will drop even lower than they were before you started.
+That means the testicles shrink and soften, and if you stop taking the replacement therapy, your testosterone levels will drop even lower than they were before you started.
 It’s easy to get hooked, in other words.

 The pituitary gland is located in the brain and works as a hormone thermostat.
-The pituitary constantly monitors testosterone levels in the blood, and when levels are low, secretes a hormone called luteinizing hormone (LH).
+The pituitary constantly monitors testosterone levels in the blood, and when levels are low, it secretes a hormone called luteinizing hormone (LH).
 Once released, LH travels to the testicles and stimulates them to produce more testosterone.
 Testosterone levels decline with age because the pituitary ages and produces less LH.
-Your testicles also become less sensitive to LH as you age, and therefore produce less testosterone.
-If testosterone is replaced all by itself, the pituitary thinks that the body has adequate levels, and therefore stops producing LH.
+Your testicles also become less sensitive to LH as you age and therefore produce less testosterone.
+If testosterone is replaced all by itself, the pituitary thinks that the body has adequate levels and therefore stops producing LH.
 The result is that the testicles receive no signal to produce testosterone, and because they aren’t being stimulated, they begin to shrink.

-Home testing kits can effectively measure your current hormone levels.
+Canary Club home testing kits can effectively measure your current hormone levels.
 If you do detect a deficiency in one or more hormones, like testosterone, you can work with a health care professional to successfully correct the imbalance.

 Testosterone can be low for a number of reasons independent of aging.
 The following may cause testosterone deficiency: